rchevallier/jarchi-lib/doc/Colormap reapply.md

 ## Installation

-These scripts require `Colormap\Wizard.ajs` and associated javascript libraries.
+These scripts require `Colormap/Wizard.ajs` and associated javascript libraries in `lib/colormap/*.js` and `lib/misc.js`

 See section installation in [Colormap wizard](Colormap%20wizard.md).